 CAESAREAN SECTION WOUND CARE

-Drs Marren Campbell & Mackie use absorbable sutures to repair the caesarean wound.
+Drs Campbell, Mackie & Wong use absorbable sutures or staples to repair the caesarean wound.
 This means it does not need removing.
-On some occasions a different suture material is used & this is removed in hospital on Day 5.
+On some occasions a different suture material is used & this is removed in hospital on Day 5 or as advised by your doctor.
 All caesarean wounds are covered with a ‘Comfeel’ dressing.
-This dressing is removed by the patient at home usually on Day 7.
+This dressing is removed by the patient at home usually 3 weeks after surgery.
 It is best removed after a shower – lift one corner & slowly pull the dressing away from the skin.
 It may pull a bit on any hair but will not damage the healing wound.
+Leaving the dressing on reduces risk of wound infection and skin is completely healed by 3 weeks.

 After the baby is born most women will find their tummy to be soft & to have very little tone.
 Every day as the uterus shrinks and slowly returns to the pelvic cavity the tone will slowly improve.
 Diastasis of the Rectus Abdominus muscle is very common & in simple terms is separation of the abdominal muscle caused by the pressure of the growing uterus.
 This affects the functional strength of the abdominal wall, resulting in back pain & possible increase to pelvic girdle pain.
 There is a normal separation of 2 finger widths for all women in pregnancy.
 This will normally repair itself during the 6 week postnatal period.
 When the separation is greater than 2 finger widths a physio follow up is always advisable so that appropriate exercises can be explained so that normal function of the muscle can return.
 A midwife or a physio at the hospital should be able to assess your abdominal separation prior to discharge from hospital after you have your baby.